emard/esp32s3-jtag/README.md

 # ESP32S3 USB JTAG

-ESP32S3 and ESP32C3 have built-in hardware USB JTAG by default routed to JTAG of internal CPU.
+ESP32S3 has built-in hardware USB JTAG by default routed to JTAG of internal CPU.
 It is possible to route this USB JTAG to physical GPIO pins from user firmware.
 No efuses need to be burned.
 Speed is about 2 Mbit/s.
+Supported by openFPGALoader (branch:esp_usb_jtag) and openocd (needs patch).

     XIAO ESP32S3 MINI
     Mouser P/N: 713-113991114    7$